karma-runner/karma/docs/config/01-configuration-file.md

 tests more than it should.
 The configuration setting tells Karma how long to wait (in milliseconds) after any changes have occurred before starting the test process again.

-## restartOnFileChange
-**Type:** Boolean

-**Default:** `false`

-**Description:** When Karma is watching the files for changes, it will delay a new run until the current run is finished.
-Enabling this setting will cancel the current run and start a new run immediately when a change is detected.

 ## basePath
 **Type:** String